Department of Health

 How the program supports recommendations

-The Pathway to Good Health program regularly reviews children and young people, including their health summaries and health management plans to ensure that recommendations and referrals have been acted on and documented.
+The Pathway to Good Health program works with Child Protection practitioners and carers to review the health summaries and health management plans of children and young people to ensure that recommendations and referrals have been acted on and documented.

 Service Framework